lindosystems/lindoapi.jl/README.md

 using Pkg
 Pkg.add(url="https://github.com/lindosystems/lindoapi.jl")
 ```
-# Using the soft wrapper
+# Using the Soft Wrapper
 The [manual](https://www.lindo.com/downloads/PDF/API.pdf) has documentation on every function available, and plenty of samples all of which are straight forward to convert to Julia.
-For a quick start guide and to see how Julia works with the API this section will go through the steps that are important to getting started with the API.
+For a quick start guide and to see how Julia works with the LINDO API this section will go through the steps that are important to getting started with the LINDO API.

 ### Table of Contents
 1. Creating Modeling Environment and Model